GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

 To view the app, open the URL in your browser.

-### Access GitLab User Interface
+### Accessing the GitLab User Interface

-Get the external IP of your GitLab website using the following
+To get the external IP address of your GitLab website, use the following
 command:

 ```shell